Declaration of war by Canada: Nazi Germany

 After Nazi Germany invaded Poland on September 1, 1939, the United Kingdom and France declared war on September 3.
 To assert Canada's independence from the UK, as already established by the Statute of Westminster, 1931, the Cabinet decided to seek the approval of the federal Parliament to declare war.
 Parliament was not scheduled to return until October 2, but was summoned by the Governor General early on September 7 to consider the declaration of war.

 The House of Commons and Senate approved authorization for a declaration of war on 9 September.
 The Cabinet then drafted an order-in-council to that effect.
-The following day, Vincent Massey, Canada's High Commissioner to the United Kingdom, brought the document to George VI, king of Canada, at the Royal Lodge, Windsor Great Park, for his signature, whereupon Canada had officially declared war on Germany.
-In his capacity as the government's official recorder for the war effort, Leonard Brockington noted: " did not ask us to declare war for him—we asked King George VI of Canada to declare war for us."
+The following day, Vincent Massey, Canada's High Commissioner to the United Kingdom, brought the document to George VI, King of Canada, at the Royal Lodge, Windsor Great Park, for his signature, whereupon Canada had officially declared war on Germany.
+In his capacity as the government's official recorder for the war effort, Leonard Brockington noted: "King George VI of England did not ask us to declare war for him—we asked King George VI of Canada to declare war for us."